paddysplace/paddysblog-v3/_drafts/things-i-wish-i-knew-before-i-started-running.md

 ---
 I still consider myself new to running.
 I started about a year ago.
 Then injured my knee and been slowly getting back into it.

 As with all things I threw myself into it 110%.
-Running every other day,
+Running every other day, Not exercising

 #### The Things I Wish I Knew